octobercms/docs/3.x/cms/themes/partials.md

 Remember that if you refer a partial from a subdirectory you should specify the subdirectory name.
 :::

 The `{% partial "partial-name" %}` Twig tag renders a partial.
 The tag has a single required parameter - the partial file name without the extension.
 The `{% partial %}` tag can be used inside a page, layout or another partial.
-Example of a page referring to a partial:
+The following is an example of a page referring to a partial.

 ```twig
 <div class="sidebar">